abelljs/abell-website/content/guide/syntax-guide/index.md

 ```

 It is a good practice to have all your requires on top before the `<html>` tag.

+This allows you to make use of Node.js ecosystem in various ways.
+For example you can use Node's [dotenv](https://npmjs.org/dotenv) package to read environment variables.

+You can use [remarkable](https://npmjs.org/remarkable) to convert Markdown to HTML on the go!

 ## Debugging in Abell